Introduction

 If we did not think

-Here the shaddah is opened in the third person masculine and the feminine singular and in the second person singular and first-person verbs.
+Here, the shaddah is resolved in the third person masculine and feminine singular, as well as in the second person singular and first-person verbs.

 فَإِن لَّمْ تَفْعَلُوا فَأْذَنُوا بِحَرْبٍ مِّنَ اللَّـهِ وَرَسُولِهِ ۖ وَإِن تُبْتُمْ فَلَكُمْ رُءُوسُ أَمْوَالِكُمْ لَا تَظْلِمُونَ وَلَا تُظْلَمُونَ